JustClem-code/symfony-vue/docs/options.md

 # Docker Build Options
+test

 You can customize the docker build process using these environment variables.

 > [!NOTE]
 > All Symfony-specific environment variables are used only if no `composer.json` file is found in the project directory.

 ## Selecting a Specific Symfony Version